phalcon/forum/README.md

 * [Apache][6] Web Server with [mod_rewrite][7] enabled or [Nginx][8] Web Server
 * Latest stable [Phalcon Framework release][9] extension enabled
 * [Beanstalkd][10] server

+> Note:
+We highly recommend to use at least PHP 5.5.
+Support for PHP 5.4 will be only as long as it does not impose restrictions on the forum.
+This support may be stopped suddenly.

 ### Installation